 Daddy won’t you listen, don’t go missin’.
 I’m behavin’

-Aimee-Leigh Gemstone and Baby Billy Freeman, Misbehavin’
+–Aimee-Leigh Gemstone and Baby Billy Freeman, Misbehavin’

-At the lakehouse, the Gemstones kids’ childhood friend (and sometimes victim) Corey is very distraught.
+At the lake house, the Gemstones kids’ childhood friend (and sometimes victim) Corey is very distraught.
 He is reckoning with having killed his own father to protect the Gemstones’ father and uncle and stop their cycle of jealous murder of his mother’s boyfriends.

 A vision of Aimee-Leigh appears to Kelvin when he goes inside to change his shirt and guides him into Corey’s room.
 He snoops through Corey’s things and discovers the Gemstone family heirloom gold bible, the one stolen by Elijah Gemstone in the season premiere, and then again by Corey’s father in Interlude IV.

 When Corey’s secret is revealed, he turns the music up on the stereo.
 The rest of the family, safe on the boat, kind of enjoy it.
 It’s clever cover: Corey wants to shoot the Gemstones.
 Judy first.
 When we see her again, it looks like it’s in her shoulder.
 Corey shoots Jesse three times through a closet door, and Jesse slumps lifelessly to his knees, then collapses face first onto the floor.
-He looks for Kelvin under the bed, and we remember in [earlier episode] when Kelvin hid under the bed to hide from Corey’s father when he robbed them so many years ago.
+He looks for Kelvin under the bed, and we remember in Interlude IV when Kelvin hid under the bed to hide from Corey’s father when he robbed them so many years ago.
 Not a scared kid this time, Kelvin jumps out at Corey, who promptly shoots him.

 Corey assumes, like I had when I watched it, that the Gemstone siblings are dead.
 But they’re not dead.

 Jesse, Judy, and Kelvin are alive, barely.
 They crawl to each other, and I really believe they are going to die there, bleeding out on the floor of their lakehouse in their designer clothes.
-To me, that is the most fitting end for the Gemstones: a shocking betrayal.
+To me, that is the most fitting end for the Gemstones: a horrific betrayal.
 Finally, someone to do unto them as they do unto others…

 Judy calls on her rival, Dr Watson, the monkey doctor who’d helped BJ in his recovery from paralysis.
 He brings Jesse’s gun to them, and Jesse shoots Corey with it when he walks back in.